sol-eng/microarray/README.md

 ## Using jobs

 **Use the jobs feature to speed things up**.
 You can fit the models with multiple [Jobs](https://blog.rstudio.com/2019/03/14/rstudio-1-2-jobs/) in RStudio v1.2.
-See `simple_runjobs.R` and `simple_job.R` for an example of running indepedent jobs simultaneously.
+See `simple_runjobs.R` and `simple_job.R` for an example of running independent jobs simultaneously.
 Notice the jobs are organized into groups.
 The `inds` and `envs` list objects are used for the indices and environments of each group.

 *simple_runjobs.R*